VEuPathDB/plot.data/README.md

 ## Usage

 All `plot.data` functions require at least the following arguments:
-1. A data frame or data table with columns corresponding to variables and rows to samples.
+1. A data frame or data table with columns corresponding to variables and rows to records (for example, observations, samples, etc.).
 2. A `map` that associates columns in the data with plot elements, as well as passes information about each variable relevant for plotting.
 Specifically, the `map` argument is a data.frame with the following columns:
     - `id` the variable name.
 Must match column name in the data exactly.
     - `plotRef` The plot element to which that variable will be mapped.
 Options are `xAxisVariable`, `yAxisVariable`, `zAxisVariable`, `overlayVariable`, `facetVariable1`, `facetVariable2`.